learn-co-students/rails-bootstrap-theme-tutorial-ios-0216/README.md

 ### Portfolio

-Now that all of our dependencies have been required, we can start grabbing components from the Bootstrap theme.
+Now that all of our dependencies have been required, we can start grabbing some claw-some components from the Bootstrap theme.
 If we Inspect Element for the portfolio, we can find the start of the portfolio code.
 We'll copy the line `<section class="module">`, and our clipboard will contain all of the code between the start and end of the `section` element.

 ![Grab Portfolio](/images/Screen Shot 2015-08-28 at 1.55.35 PM.png)

 Let's paste that into a new document.
-Now, we have to decide which bits of that code we want to integrate into our views, and, more speficially, what needs to be dynamic.
+Now, we have to decide which bits of that code we want to integrate into our Rails views, and, more speficially, what needs to be dynamic.
 We'll want a portfolio item for each of our cat items, so let's copy the list items code.

 ![Portfolio Item](/images/Screen Shot 2015-08-28 at 1.55.54 PM.png)